ansible-tmm/teleport_tbot_service/README.md

 **Fix:**
 1. Log into Teleport as an administrator
 2. Navigate to: **Access Management → Roles → bot-aap-bot**
-3. Edit the role and add the impersonation permission:
+3. Edit the role and add:
    ```yaml
    spec:
      allow: